English Language Institute Program Details

 VIP Tour Week

 For the VIP Tour, learning hits the road.
 Our students will travel to amazing places full of irresistible fun and memorable adventures.
-This year's destinations have been carefully chosen to elevate historical awareness, deepen cultural knowledge, forge closer relationships with peers, and, most importantly, provide enormous opportunity for continued English language development.
+This year’s destinations have been carefully chosen to deepen cultural knowledge, experience the Bay Area, forge closer relationships with peers, and most importantly, provide enormous opportunity for continued English language development.

 Recreational Activities